-The daily scrum has a time box of 15 minutes.
-Typically, each team member shares what work they completed yesterday, and what work they believe they should contribute today.
-If there are any problems (impediments), those are brought to light as well.
-Today’s important work might be removing one of those impediments.
-Once every team member has shared what they believe they should contribute today, the entire team steps back and looks at the list of tasks that haven’t been picked up.
+There are many ways to structure your daily scrum.
+One approach is based on the classic three questions.
+Each team member shares what work they completed yesterday, and what work they believe they should contribute today.
+If there are any problems (impediments), those are brought to light as well, as today’s important work might be removing one of those impediments.
+Once every team member has shared what they believe they should contribute today, the team steps back and looks at the list of tasks that haven’t been picked up.
 They identify any work that is more important than the work currently slated for the day.
-Then they collectively adjust their work plan for the day, so that by the end of the daily scrum, the team is confident they are addressing the most important issues for the day.
+Then they adjust their plan until the team is confident that the most important issues will be addressed.

-What Else Might Happen At The Daily Scrum?
+What Else Might Happen Around The Daily Scrum?

-Adding or removing product backlog items from the sprint could happen as well during the daily scrum.
+Adding or removing product backlog items from the sprint could happen just before the daily scrum.
 We do not want the business or the product owner to push scope change onto the team, but it’s perfectly acceptable for the team to pull a scope change from the product owner.
-For example, if it’s now clear the team will not be able to complete all the stories they originally committed to, it’s a good idea to ask the product owner which product backlog item they would like to sacrifice.
+For example, if it’s clear the team will not be able to complete all the stories they originally committed to, it’s a good idea to ask the product owner which product backlog item they would like to sacrifice.
 The development team can refocus their efforts on the remaining items, thus increasing the chances that those will get done.
 Similarly, the team might realize they will complete the last of their committed product backlog items today, and there is time left in the sprint.
-They would ask to the product owner what they should start on next.
+The developers would ask the product owner what product backlog item they should start on next.

 At the daily scrum, the development team will inspect and adapt for the sake of the sprint.
-They will adjust what work is to be done, and by whom, in order to have the best possible outcome this sprint.
-It supports self-organization, team ownership and accountability for delivering on their sprint goal.
+They will adjust what work will be done, and by whom, in order to have the best possible outcome this sprint.
+The daily scrum supports self-organization and team accountability for achieving the sprint goal.